Amorphous silicon structures generated using a moment tensor potential and the activation relaxation technique nouveau: Results and discussion

 \subsection{Nature of the relaxation}

 The primary goal is not only to generate high-quality amorphous structures but also to understand the underlying physics of the relaxation process in amorphous systems over time.
 Thus, to understand the relaxation process in our amorphous system, we analyze simulation data, focusing on key parameters such as barrier distribution, atomic displacements, active atoms, and energy decrease, considering only accepted events as detailed in Fig. \ref{fig:Barriers}.
 These parameters can help provide insights into the nature and mechanism of the relaxation process.
 The data were collected under normal deformation, excluding shear deformation during the simulation.
 We first examine the correlation between atomic displacement and energy barriers.
-A clear correlation is observed: larger displacements are typically associated with higher energy barriers and more active atoms, as shown in Fig.~\ref{fig:Barriers} (a).
+A clear correlation is observed: larger displacements are typically associated with higher energy barriers and more active atoms, as shown in Fig.~\ref{fig:Barriers} a.
 To further validate this, we calculate the correlation between the square of the atomic displacement and the energy barriers.
 According to Hooke's law, we expect a quadratic relationship between energy and displacement.
-When we plot energy against the square of the displacement, we expect a linear relationship, which our results confirm, yielding a strong correlation.
-Next, we find no significant correlation between the energy barriers and the energy gain, nor between energy gain and the number of active atoms, which is consistent with previous studies \cite{kallel2010evolution}.
+When we plot energy against the square of the displacement, we expect a linear relationship, which our results confirm, yielding a strong correlation. \ZK{A fit was performed to identify potential trends linking atomic displacement to the system's energy.
+For instance, Hooke's law is often applied in similar contexts, where atomic displacement within a certain range is used to determine the spring constant.
+In this case, a log-log fit indicates a power law exponent of 2.4 with a standard error of ±0.7, considering only the ARTn events in the 4,096-atom system.
+An analysis over all the ARTn events generated in this study reveals a power law exponent of 1.90 with a standard error of ±0.04.
+These results suggest that Hooke's Law likely applies.} Next, we find no significant correlation between the energy barriers and the energy gain, nor between energy gain and the number of active atoms, which is consistent with previous studies \cite{kallel2010evolution}.
 Furthermore, no correlation exists between the number of atoms displaced up to the saddle point and the final state.
-As illustrated in Fig. \ref{fig:Barriers}(d), a correlation exists between energy barriers and the number of active atoms, with higher energy barriers typically involving a greater number of active atoms.
+As illustrated in Fig. \ref{fig:Barriers} d, a correlation exists between energy barriers and the number of active atoms, with higher energy barriers typically involving a greater number of active atoms.
 On average, the number of active atoms varies from 10 to 30, with a mean of around 20 atoms that moves by more than 0.1~Å per event.
 This suggests that each event is localized, typically involving a cutoff radius of less than 7 Å. The microstructural changes primarily occur within a few neighboring cells, indicating a localized relaxation process.
 The relationship between the aforementioned parameters and the number of randomly displaced atoms at the start of ARTn searches (which depends on the cutoff and the central atom) was not investigated in this works.